 In times of crisis, we each face unique circumstances.
-But for businesses that take a ‘top-down’ approach to employee engagement, COVID-19 offers the rare chance to engage your staff in a bigger mission and give them a sense of ownership over the trajectory of your organisation.
+But for businesses that take a ‘top-down’ approach to employee engagement, this moment offers the rare chance to engage your staff in a bigger mission and give them a sense of ownership over the trajectory of your organisation.
 It’s also a powerful opportunity to pool your team’s collective creativity to respond to new challenges and co-create products and outcomes that can help your business endure.
 Developing a new normal shouldn’t be the domain of an executive team.
 It’s a collaborative process that should harness the strengths and talents of everyone your business employs.

 When you are co-creating within a virtual workforce, it’s important to create respectful dialogue, draw on different perspectives and life experiences when it comes to tackling looming challenges and give people the tools to test, iterate and learn.
-To engage your employees effectively during the coronavirus crisis, it’s vital to give them every chance to connect with each other and use their individual strengths to work towards a bigger whole.
+To engage your employees effectively during a crisis, it’s vital to give them every chance to connect with each other and use their individual strengths to work towards a bigger whole.

 Our current moment has thrown up challenges that organisations have never considered.
 It’s also made the art of employee engagement more complex and urgent.
-Responding to a crisis like COVID-19 with a process that is transparent, consistent and respectful will equip your staff – your company’s most valuable assets – with the resources to work towards a stronger future and mitigate confusion and stress.
+Responding to a crisis with a process that is transparent, consistent and respectful will equip your staff – your company’s most valuable assets – with the resources to work towards a stronger future and mitigate confusion and stress.
 Times of uncertainty are also times of opportunity.
 They can help your business grow in ways you may not expect.